IceHe/lib/auth/oauth-2-in-action.md

     - **Symmetric** signatures using HS256
     - **Asymmetric** signatures using RS256
     - Other token protection options
-- 11.4 Looking up a token’s information online: token introspection
+- 11.4 Looking up a token's information online: token introspection
     - The introspection protocol
     - Building the introspection endpoint
     - **Introspecting**<!-- 内省? --> a token